Crop Insurance Deadline Nears in New Hampshire

 Apple and Peach Growers Need to Make Insurance Decisions Soon

-Growers are encouraged to visit their crop insurance agent soon to learn specific details for the 2017 crop year, including insurance for apples and peaches, which may be eligible for coverage under a written agreement.
+Growers are encouraged to visit their crop insurance agent soon to learn specific details for the 2022 crop year, including insurance for apples and peaches.
+Additional crops or counties may be eligible for coverage under a written agreement.
 Crop insurance coverage decisions must be made on or before the sales closing date.